Remember reprints? Sent out to interested researchers.

 and other pulmonary diseases is objective evaluation of whether airways are in fact improved by therapies.
 By analysing the stream of single exhaled breath which was inhaled as a mixture of 5% helium and 5% sulfur hexafluoride, and looking at the washout of those two gases in the breath with a mass spectrometer, we can see changes in the openness of the lung airways.
 I built the gas-switching valves and breathing chamber, the electronics to pull data in from the mass spectrometer and the flowmeter, and wrote software to calibrate and then conduct the data collection, with instant display of best-fit slopes in operator controlled ranges.
 The client was able to hand the system over to local programmers for changes as needed for various research and treatment protocols.

-Autism: I learned a lot about autism skiing with Iva Lovaas.
+Autism: I learned a lot about autism skiing with Ivar Lovaas.
 Matt Israel brought me into his school for severely autistic, self-injurious kids in Providence, Rhode Island..
 While 90% of his interventions were positive reinforcement, he was using punishment to decrease self-injury which was life-threatening.
 He wanted me to suggest methods of punishment which would be more socially acceptable.
 The best one grew out of a puff of air to the face- something most people and animals find aversive, but few parents or social workers would find objectionable.
 When I returned to the school to see if the air compressor and air guard were effective, I found they had not been used.
 It turned out that the threat of using the long rubber hose that hissed, attached to the machine that randomly turned on and rattled and hummed, and hissed, was so effective that the staff did not want to risk losing it by employing it as intended.
 No publication, no big fee.
 Interesting work if you can get it.
 Matt was strongly focused on treatment modalities and less interested in publishing research results, so we never put these projects together for publication.
 But this work in a field dominated with an emphasis on reinforcement sparked my interest in developing my course on fear.

 Walden Two: The B F Skinner Foundation had converted the cassette tapes of Skinner himself reading Walden Two into a digital disc.
 But they needed copies made, and they wanted a package of some sort.
 I designed a clamshell case, obtained and registered an ISBN and applied a barcode, and printed and burned the discs.
 It was good to own a book shop- that’s why they called me.
 It was good to pay back to the source.

 Utterances in therapy: In college I needed a junior paper for my interdisciplinary program.
 I was working in Goldiamond’s stuttering clinic at the University of Chicago.
 We were interested in objective measures of what happens in therapy.
 I set up some equipment to measure the number and length of speech segments, or utterances, by the therapist and the client, taped in representative client-centered and behavior therapy sessions.
 I basically replicated Joseph Matarazzo’s award-winning research with a different slice of therapies.
 Not enough data to publish.
-In a nutshell, in behavior therapy tapes available the vocal interactions were shorter and more frequent compared to analytic therapy tapes.
+In a nutshell, in the behavior therapy tapes available the vocal interactions were shorter and more frequent compared to client-centered therapy tapes.

 Heroin and polydrug therapy: I was one of many acknowledgments on Goldiamond’s paper at the annual APA meeting describing our work doing constructional behavior therapy with inner city heroin and polydrug users.
 Research assistant- we learned about withdrawal symptoms, the ecology of heroin use, methadone maintenance, and the very different range of reinforcers in ghetto drug life.
 And we encountered some human mysteries.
 Combined with my lack of knack for doing weight control and gender adjustment therapy at the Behavior Analysis Research Laboratory, I moved my career from clinical to teaching and research opportunities.